richardanaya/watson/README.md

             }
             // if there's nothing left to do, break out of loop ExecutionUnit::Complete(v) => break Ok(v),
-            // handle other execution with default behavior mut x @ _ => x.evaluate()?,
+            // handle other execution units with default behavior mut x @ _ => x.evaluate()?,
         };
         executor.execute(response)?;